jurraca/nostr_ex/README.md

 # Subscribe to a user's notes
 NostrEx.subscribe_notes(pubkey)

-# Get a user's profile
+# Subscribe to a user's profile
 NostrEx.subscribe_profile(pubkey)

-# Get a user's following list
-NostrEx.subscribe_follows(pubkey)

 # Custom subscription with filters
 NostrEx.send_subscription([